Major Groups > Chanterelles and Trumpets > Cantharellus appalachiensis

 by Michael Kuo

 Cantharellus appalachiensis is an apparently eastern species of chanterelle, easily recognized by its brownish cap and stem.
-It is fairly evenly brown when young, but yellow and yellow-brown shades soon dominate, leaving a brownish spot in the center of the cap by maturity.
+It is fairly evenly brown when young, but yellow and yellow-brown shades soon begin to dominate, leaving a brownish spot in the center of the cap at maturity.
 The undersurface has well developed false gills that are yellow from youth to maturity.
-Cantharellus appalachiensis stains dull red on the flesh and the undersurface when a drop of iron salts is applied (see the page on Testing Chemical Reactions), as in the third illustration.
+Cantharellus appalachiensis stains dull red on the flesh and the undersurface when a drop of iron salts is applied (see the page on testing chemical reactions), and is apparently the only North American species of Cantharellus to do so; other species demonstrate a negative to purplish gray or gray reaction.

 Description:

-Cap: 1-5 cm; convex with an inrolled margin, becoming broadly convex or flat with an inrolled, uplifted, or irregular-wavy margin; shallowly depressed in the middle at maturity, but the disc not becoming perforated; smooth or with tiny pressed-down fibers; moist; brown at first, but soon developing yellow undertones and eventually becoming yellowish to yellowish brown overall, with a brown spot over the disc.
+Cap: 1.5-6 cm across; convex with an inrolled margin at first, becoming broadly convex, flat, or shallowly depressed, with an inrolled, uplifted, or irregular and wavy margin; the disc not becoming perforated; bald or nearly so; often somewhat wrinkled, especially over the center; moist when fresh but soon dry; brown overall at first, but soon developing yellow undertones and eventually becoming yellowish brown to yellowish, with a brown spot over the disc.

-Undersurface: With well developed false gills; yellow throughout development; often with cross-veins at maturity.
+Undersurface: With well-developed, closely spaced false gills that run down the stem; yellow throughout development; often developing cross-veins with maturity.

-Stem: 1.5-5 cm long; to 1 cm thick; fairly slender; tapering downward; more or less smooth; brown at first and remaining brownish or yellow-brown; fleshy but becoming partially hollow at the core.
+Stem: 2-6 cm long; 3-11 mm thick; fairly slender; equal, or tapering downward; bald; brownish to brownish yellow or yellow; fleshy but becoming partially hollow at the core; basal mycelium white.

-Odor and Taste: Odor fragrant, like apricots; taste not distinctive.
+Odor and Taste: Odor fragrant, reminiscent of apricots; taste not distinctive.

 Cantharellus appalachiensis